About the Program

 The Bachelor of Liberal Studies empowers individuals and prepares them to deal with complexity, diversity and change.
-It provides students with broad knowledge of the wider world (e.g. science, culture, and society) as well as in-depth study in a specialization in Behavioral Sciences, Literature and Humanities, Psychology, or Social Welfare Services.
+It provides students with broad knowledge of the wider world (e.g. science, culture, and society) as well as in-depth study in Literature and Humanities or Psychology.

 The purpose of the Bachelor of Liberal Studies Degree is to:

 - provide adult learners with the analytical and research tools required to synthesize their experience with a wider body of knowledge and truth in the liberal arts.

 - enable adult learners to apply content and theoretical concepts drawn from a broad range of liberal arts disciplines to solving problems in their families, careers, and communities.

 - instill or deepen the commitment of adult learners to a global, inclusive community, social justice, and collaborative service.

 Program Outcomes: Upon completion, students will:

 - Demonstrate advanced analytical, research, quantitative, communications, and collaborative skills as well as cultural and information literacy.

 - Describe, analyze, and evaluate critical issues and theories within and across specific liberal arts disciplines.

 - Map the issues and applications of the liberal arts to relevant political, economic, social, and historical contexts.